 “If ‘food is thy medicine,’ why shouldn’t there be a doctor in the grocery store?,” asks Foltz.
 “We felt it really important that if we were going to be serious about being differentiated and giving advice around wellness, we needed some medical advice.”

-This led Heinen’s to hire a Chief Medical Officer 12 years ago who works with nutrition counselors to advise shoppers about how to meet their nutrition goals in a dedicated part of the store.
+This led Heinen’s to hire a Chief Medical Officer 12 years ago who works with nutrition counselors in a dedicated part of the store to advise shoppers about how to meet their nutrition goals.
 Heinen’s has also begun offering a proprietary blood panel developed in partnership with Cleveland HeartLab to measure four phases of cardiovascular disease.
 Now, customers can set nutrition and dietary goals based on the blood work and find everything they’ll need to support those goals in store, from food and supplementation to vitamin therapies.
 “That’s disruptive technology.
 That doesn’t exist anywhere, but yet we’re doing it in the grocery store,” Foltz explains.

 4. Take risks to learn what stands out